Victor Pelevin: Literary career

 In 1999, Pelevin's novel Generation P was published.
 Over 3.5 million copies have been sold worldwide.
-The book received a number of awards including Germany's Richard Schoenfeld prize.
+The book received a number of awards including Germany's Richard Schoenfeld Prize.

 In 2003, Pelevin published the novel The Dialectics of Transition Period from Out of Nowhere to Nowhere or DTP (NN), receiving the Apollon Grigoryev Prize in 2003 and the National Bestseller award in 2004.
 DTP (NN) was also shortlisted for the Andrei Bely Prize in 2003.

 In 2006, Eksmo published Pelevin's novel Empire V. The novel was shortlisted for the Russian Big Book award.
 The text of Empire V appeared on the Internet even before the publication of the novel.
 Representatives of Eksmo claimed that it was a result of a theft, but some speculated that it was a marketing ploy.

 In October 2009, the novel t was published.
 The author received the third award of the fifth season of the Big Book award (2009–2010) and won the reader choice vote.

 In December 2011, Eksmo released Pelevin's novel S.N.U.F.F. which received the E-book award for "Prose of the Year" in February 2012.

 Literary critics have noted Pelevin's postmodernist and absurdist styles, which incorporate Buddhist motifs, esoteric traditions, and satirical science fiction.
 Pelevin's books have been translated into many languages including Japanese and Chinese.
-According to a French magazine, Pelevin is among the 1,000 most significant people in the contemporary culture.
+In 2009, the French magazine chose Pelevin as one of the 1,000 most significant people in contemporary culture.
 A 2009 OpenSpace.ru survey voted Pelevin as the most influential intellectual in Russia.

 Pelevin is known for not being a part of the literary crowd, rarely appearing in public or giving interviews and preferring to communicate on the internet.
-When he gives interviews, he talks more about the nature of mind rather than his writings.
-This has given grounds to various rumors.
+When he gives interviews, he talks more about the nature of his mind rather than his writings.
+This has given grounds for various rumours.
 For instance, it has been suggested that the writer does not exist and Pelevin is actually a code name for a group of authors or even a computer.